Pools and spas

 Apply

-You can apply to Council for a pool barrier inspection and COC by completing the application:
+You can apply to Council for a pool barrier inspection and COC by completing an application:

 Before you lodge your application with Council, you must: